 Reducing Your Taxable Income

-Having money taken out of your income tax-free is a way to reduce the amount of taxable income you make a year.
+Having money taken out of your income tax-free is a way to reduce the amount of taxable income you report on your tax return each year.
 It helps you maximize your income while simultaneously safeguarding against emergency health situations.
 Individuals who contribute $2,000 to their HSA a year will be taxed as though they make $2,000 less than their standard income.
 The money you contribute to your HSA will roll over from year to year, which means the insured can grow their emergency funds over time.
-While these funds typically can't be used to pay for insurance premiums, they can be used to pay for co-pays, deductibles, and other eligible non-covered expenses.
+While these funds typically can't be used to pay for insurance premiums, they can be used to pay for co-pays, deductibles, and other eligible out-of-pocket expenses.

 The government has placed restrictions on how much a person can contribute to their HSA based on their age and marital status, and these restrictions change every year.
-For individuals, the current maximum is $3,400 and $6,850 for a family.1 Adults over the age of 55 are allowed to contribute an extra $1,000 or more.
-If you choose to open an HSA, you must make contributions in cash as opposed to other types of property, including stocks or bonds.
+For individuals, the current maximum is $3,600 and $7,200 for a family.1 Adults over the age of 55 are allowed to contribute an extra $1,000.
 Employers and family are allowed to contribute to an HSA on behalf of the individual.
 The contribution limits for employers generally change every year as well.

 How to Use It